pbatard/EfiFs/README.md

 This is a pure GPLv3+ implementation of EFI drivers.
 Great care was taken not to use any code from non GPLv3 compatible sources, such as rEFInd's `fsw_efi` (GPLv2 only) or Intel's FAT driver (requires an extra copyright notice).

+Note however that some files (the non `grub_####` sources under `./src/`) are licensed under GPLv2+ rather than GPLv3+ and that, just like the GPLv3+ sources, we took great care of ensuring that we are fully compliant with any licensing or relicensing matters, so that they can legally be reused into GPLv2+ works.

 ## Bonus: Commands to compile EfiFs using EDK2 on a vanilla Debian GNU/Linux 10.x